-LSST will be a large, wide-field ground-based optical telescope system designed to obtain multiple images covering the sky that is visible from Cerro Pachón in Northern Chile.
-The current baseline design, with an 8.4m (6.7m effective) primary mirror, a 9.6 deg2 field of view, and a 3.2 Gigapixel camera, will allow about 10,000 square degrees of sky to be covered every night using pairs of 15-second exposures, with typical 5σ depth for point sources of $r \sim 24.5$ (AB).
+The Rubin Observatory will host the LSST Camera, a large, wide-field ground-based optical telescope system designed to obtain multiple images covering the sky that is visible from Cerro Pachón in Northern Chile.
+The current baseline design, with an 8.4m (6.7m effective) primary mirror, a 9.6 \deg^2 field of view, and a 3.2 Gigapixel camera, will allow about 10,000 square degrees of sky to be covered every night using pairs of 15-second exposures, with typical 5σ depth for point sources of $r\sim24.5$ (AB).
 The system is designed to yield high image quality as well as superb astrometric and photometric accuracy.
-The total survey area will include ~30,000 deg2 with $\delta < +34.5^\circ$, and will be imaged multiple times in six bands, ugrizy, covering the wavelength range 320-1050 nm.
-For a more detailed, but still concise, summary of LSST, please see the LSST Overview paper [14]1.
+The total survey area will include $\sim30,000~\deg^2$ with $\delta<+34.5^\circ$, and will be imaged multiple times in six bands, ugrizy, covering the wavelength range 320-1050 nm.
+This is referred to as the Legacy Survey of Space and Time (LSST).
+For a more detailed, but still concise, summary of Rubin, please see the overview paper [13]1.

 The project is scheduled to begin the regular survey operations at the start of next decade.
-About 90% of the observing time will be devoted to a deep-wide-fast survey mode which will uniformly observe a 18,000 deg2 region about 1000 times (summed over all six bands) during the anticipated 10 years of operations, and yield a coadded map to $r \sim 27.5$.
+About 90% of the observing time will be devoted to a deep-wide-fast survey mode which will uniformly observe a 18,000 \deg^2 region about 1000 times (summed over all six bands) during the anticipated 10 years of operations, and yield a coadded map to $r \sim 27.5$.
 These data will result in catalogs including over 38 billion stars and galaxies, that will serve the majority of the primary science programs.
 The remaining 10% of the observing time will be allocated to special projects such as a Very Deep and Fast time domain survey2.

-LSST will be operated in fully automated survey mode.
-The images acquired by the LSST Camera will be processed by LSST Data Management software to a) detect and characterize imaged astrophysical sources and b) detect and characterize temporal changes in the LSST observed universe.
+Rubin will be operated in fully automated survey mode.
+The images acquired by the LSST Camera will be processed by LSST Data Management software to a) detect and characterize imaged astrophysical sources and b) detect and characterize temporal changes in the LSST-observed universe.
 The results of that processing will be reduced images, catalogs of detected objects and the measurements of their properties, and prompt alerts to "events" - changes in astrophysical scenery discovered by differencing incoming images against older, deeper, images of the sky in the same direction (templates, see §3.4.3).
 Measurements will be internally and absolutely calibrated.